JosephDuffy/Persist/README.md

 [![Documentation](https://josephduffy.github.io/Persist/badge.svg)](https://josephduffy.github.io/Persist/)
 [![SwiftPM Compatible](https://img.shields.io/badge/SwiftPM-compatible-4BC51D.svg?style=flat)](https://github.com/apple/swift-package-manager)

-`Persist` is a framework that aids with storing and retrieving values, with support for transformations such as storing as JSON data.
+`Persist` is a framework that aids with persisting and retrieving values, with support for transformations such as storing as JSON data.

 ## Usage

-Persist provides the `Persister` class, which can be used to store and retieve values from various forms of storage.
+Persist provides the `Persister` class, which can be used to persist and retrieve values from various forms of storage.

 The `Persisted` property wrapper wraps `Persister`, making it easy to have a property that automatically persists its value.